📖 Wall Plast Documentation

 name |

-Internal player identifier (assigned by system, read-only) |
+Internal player identifier assigned by the system (read-only). |

 nickname |

-Modifying object names:
+Modifying object names during execution:

 transform_"Block"_name = "NewName";